 Further reading: Is it cheaper to make your own bread?

 Most of us bake bread because it’s fun and home milling compounds this!
-Practicing milling allows us to really get to grips with every stage of the process.
+Practising milling allows us to really get to grips with every stage of the process.
 It takes me back to medieval England when families would grow, harvest, mill wheat to make their own bread.

 Milling the flour is actually not that complex.
 You just need to have the right mix of equipment and ingredients.
 These steps explain how to mill flour at home to help you get started: